Scrum Burn Down Charts: Complete Guide 2026

 Begin by estimating the effort required to complete a given sprint.

-This estimation should align with your ideal baseline, which is the desired timeframe for sprint completion.
+This estimation should align with your ideal baseline - the desired timeframe for sprint completion.

 For instance, if your ideal baseline entails finishing a sprint in 5 days with 80 hours of work, you would commence with 80 hours on your effort trajectory and track daily progress accordingly.